Shaghayegh-Sharifian/Classification-on-the-IRIS-dataset/README.md

 * Iris Versicolour
 * Iris Virginica

-This dataset is available in the sklearn library
+This dataset is available in the sklearn library.

 ## **Conclusion**
-I used **Fully Connected Networks** including 3 fully connected layers and 2 layers for Dropouts:
+I used **Fully Connected Networks**, including 3 fully connected layers and 2 layers for Dropouts:

 **Final test set loss: 0.105403**<br>
 **Final test set accuracy: 0.966667**